keleven-uk/lazKlock/README.md

 The multifunction timing thingy is split into many things;

-Fuzzy Time, World Klock, Countdown, Timer, Reminder, Events, Memo, Conversion, Biorhythms, Sticky Notes & Clipboard Monitor.
+Fuzzy Time, World Klock, Countdown, Timer, Reminder, Friends, Events, Memo, Conversion, Biorhythms, Sticky Notes & Clipboard Monitor.

 Also, the time can be displayed in several ways - text, digital, analogue and binary klocks,

-Klock currently consists of over 12,500 lines of Lazarus [Free Pascal] code .
+Klock currently consists of over 14,000 lines of Lazarus [Free Pascal] code .
 Klock serves as a vehicle by which I learn and tinker with programming.
 Previous versions of Klock have existed in VB.net, Python and Free Basic - and may again.

 The program starts and finishes with a Splash Screen.
 This is really needed if a number of fonts are used.
 The starting of Klock lengthens with the number of fonts loaded.

 Fuzzy Time

 Allows the current time to be displayed in a number of different formats.
 The current time can also be spoken if desired, in the current format.
 This is configurable in user options.

 World Klock